 - 2015: Thursday: Cloudy, with bands of rain throughout the day.
 High of 85 degrees.
 Wind E 10-20 mph.
 Friday: Sunny and cool.
 High of 68 degrees.
 Wind NE 12-18 mph, gusting to 28 mph.
 Saturday: Mostly cloudy.
 High of 71 degrees.
 Wind ENE 10-15 mph, gusting to 20 mph.
 Sunday: Mostly cloudy with light showers in the morning and a high of 60 degrees.
 Wind NNW 10-15 mph, gusting to 20 mph.

-Tournament Trends & Key Factors: Analysing the final stats of winners since 2010 gives us a little more insight into the requirements for this test:
+Tournament Trends & Key Factors: Analysing the final stats of winners here at since 2011 gives us a little more insight into the requirements for this test:

 - 2017, Austin Cook (-21).
 288 yards (38th), 85.7% fairways (4th), 83.3% greens in regulation (2nd), 31″10″ proximity to hole (16th), 91.7 % scrambling (1st), 1.68 putts per GIR (11th).

 - 2016, Mackenzie Hughes (-17).
 280 yards (57th), 78.6% fairways (11th), 72.2% greens in regulation (50th), 31’1″ proximity to hole (16th), 85.0% scrambling (2nd), 1.62 putts per GIR (1st).

 - 2015, Kevin Kisner (-22).
 275 yards (54th), 78.6% fairways (17th), 81.9% greens in regulation (9th), 25’3″ proximity to hole (2nd), 84.6% scrambling (3rd), 1.63 putts per GIR (1st).